MicrosoftDocs/dynamics365smb-docs/business-central/fa-analytics-overview.md

 - Built-in fixed assets analytics tools
 - Built-in fixed assets reports

+> [!NOTE]
+> Analytics for Fixed Assets is a little different than other areas in the sense that you both have a need for analyzing the data that is already present in the Fixed Assets tables in [!INCLUDE[prod_short](includes/prod_short.md)], such as asset acquisitions, deprecations, and insurance, but also calculated data for future data, such as future depreciation entries and/or asset retirements.
+For the latter type of analysis, [!INCLUDE[prod_short](includes/prod_short.md)] has built-in reports that can calculate these numbers.

 Each of these features has its own advantages and disadvantages, depending on the type of data analysis and the role of the user.
 To learn more, go to [Analytics, business intelligence, and reporting overview](reports-bi-reporting.md).

 This article introduces you can use these analytical features to provide fixed assets insights.